Do the maths: Is there a market position from solving this hard problem?

 The implication for capital is more pointed than the general argument suggests.
 The Burke number is not a price target.
 The investable thesis is not “buy credits until they converge on US$1,013.”
 The investable thesis is that the gap between market price and true damage will be closed by litigation, disclosure, and insurance repricing, not by voluntary market convergence.
 That changes where capital should sit.

 And the timing signal is not the carbon price curve.
 It is the disclosure calendar.
 AASB S2 Group 1 reports are being filed now; Group 2 reporting begins 1 July 2026.
 California SB 253’s first Scope 1 and 2 reports are due 10 August 2026.
-Those venues, courts, disclosure footnotes, insurance underwriting models, are where the Burke number becomes a financial reality.
+Those venues - courts, disclosure footnotes, and insurance underwriting models - are where the Burke number becomes a financial reality.
 The investment horizon that matters is 2026 to 2028, not 2030 and beyond.

-The hard problem is calculable.
-The second curve has a peer-reviewed anchor.
+In carbon, cost of the hard problem can be calculated.
+The second curve has a peer‑reviewed anchor.
 The market position is defensible.
-The first step, calculating that the market exists, is done.
+The first step – calculating that the market exists – is done.

 Living Goods second randomised controlled trial (Uganda, published 2021): 4,500 CHWs, 3.6M people, 30% under-five mortality reduction, 27% infant mortality reduction.